Posted on March 23, 2026

-Lens-Artists Challenge: Colour or B&W?
+Lens-Artists Challenge: Colour in Black & White

 This week’s Lens-Artists Challenge proved, I have to say, a lot less easy that I thought (or hoped) it was going to be.
 We were challenged to consider the differences in an image that arise when it is converted from colour to monochrome.